michaelmalick/phd-thesis/notes-discuss.md

   resource availability for juvenile Pacific salmon?
 What evidence is there for temporal non-stationarity in relationships between environmental forcing and productivity of exploited species?
-Over the next few decades, answering these types of questions may be a critical part of effectively managing our living marine resources.
+Over the next few decades, answering these types of questions may...
+      - be a critical part of effectively managing our living marine resources.
+      - determine our ability to maintain viable and productive living marine resources.

+   Suggesting that broad-scale climate variability is filtered through regional- and local-scale processes.

 # Management

-The utility of the results of this thesis are likely best used in the context of short-term projections of year class strength.
-Strategic management advice
+- The utility of the results of this thesis are likely best used in the context of short-term projections of year class strength.

-are likely most applicable to providing short-term strategic management advice.
 For example, probabilistic networks, such as the ones constructed in chapter four, could be used provide one or two year forecasts of total recruitment of salmon populations.

-Moving toward a more mechanistic understanding of the drivers in population processes will be needed to inform tactical-management advice.
+- Moving toward a more mechanistic understanding of the drivers in population processes will be needed to inform tactical-management advice.

-3. The contributions to our understanding of how climatic and ocean processes relate to demographic rates of Pacific salmon presented in this thesis and elsewhere represent a first step in increasing our ability to maintain viable and productive Pacific salmon populations.
+- The contributions to our understanding of how climatic and ocean processes relate to demographic rates of Pacific salmon presented in this thesis and elsewhere represent a first step in increasing our ability to maintain viable and productive Pacific salmon populations.
 The challenge still remains, however, how information about environmental driver and population response relationships can be used to inform applied management.

   Results of my fifth chapter provide some indication of how this challenge may be addressed.

   As management of marine resources increasingly moves towards ecosystem-based approaches to management, strategic management advice based on empirical evidence

-This will likely occur at a species and system specific basis.

-The utility of increasing our understanding of how environmental forcing impacts living marine resources is largely dependent how
+6. The utility of improving our understanding of marine ecosystem dynamics is dependent on how this understanding can be used to inform applied management.

+# Conclusion

+Effective decision-making in the presence of large uncertainty is a fundamental challenge of managing living marine resources.
+Environmental variability is an intrinsic element of coastal ecosystems and can have profound impacts on ecosystem structure and function as well as the human-derived benefits from the system.
+As climatic processes and ecosystem dynamics change at unprecedented rates, reducing uncertainties about the impacts of changing environmental conditions on living marine resources uncertainties about the impacts of changing environmental conditions on living marine resources may be a critical component to maintaining viable and productive fish populations.

+Ultimately, understanding how environmental forcing impacts commercially valuable species is a necessary component to implementing management actions that are robust to a wide range of potential future scenarios.

+5. Environmental variability is an intrinsic element of coastal ecosystems and can have profound impacts on ecosystem structure and function as well as the human-derived benefits from the system.
+Uncertainties about the impacts of changing environmental conditions on living marine resources are likely to always be present and effective decision-making in the presence of this uncertainty is a fundamental challenge of managing natural resources.
+   Ultimately, as climatic processes and ecosystem dynamics change at unprecedented rates, reducing uncertainties about how environmental forcing impacts commercially valuable species is a necessary component to implementing management actions that are robust to a wide range of potential future scenarios.

+5. Environmental variability is an intrinsic element of coastal ecosystems and can have profound impacts on ecosystem structure and function, and subsequently the magnitude (and composition) of ecosystem services derived from the system.
+As the climatic change occurs at an unprecedented rate, reducing uncertainties about the impacts of changing environmental conditions on living marine resources is a critical challenge.
+However,